 Generally, trekking is a fun affair, and although the grades of difficulty are what separate the seasoned trekkers from the beginners, there is something for everybody.
-The Mera peak Amphu Lapcha and Island peak climbing by the Himalaya Land Treks is a journey which stands atop the Himalayan trekking routes.
+The Mera peak Amphu Lapcha and Island peak climbing by the Himalaya Land Treks is a journey that stands atop the Himalayan trekking routes.
 As such, the trip takes us to two of the most stunning peaks in the Everest region, namely Mera Peak (6,461m) and Island Peak (6,189m).

 Connecting the two Himalayas is the Amphu Lapcha La Pass, which at an altitude of 5845m, is one of the most challenging Himalayan passes around the Khumbu Region.
 Not the one for beginners or intermediate trekkers, this journey takes us on an arduous run, navigating through the High Himalayas which is sure to test every skill set of the trekkers.

 Mera peak and Island peak via Amphu Lapcha pass climbing to Everest Region are often subject to issues created by the ever-changing weather conditions.
 Autumn (September-November) and spring (March-May) are the best seasons for Mera Peak Amphu Lapcha and Island Peak climbing.
-Likewise, winter (December-February) and monsoon (June-August) are the seasons which experience adverse weather conditions.
+Likewise, winter (December-February) and monsoon (June-August) are the seasons that experience adverse weather conditions.
 The flights to/from Lukla are often delayed and cancelled during these seasons.
 So, trekkers should allocate a few extra days as buffer days.

 To plan for every possible contingency during the trip, we, here at Himalaya Land Treks, craft our itineraries in cohorts with the local guides, experts, and our clients.
 Making sure every base is covered is our job, and enjoying this incredible journey to the fullest is yours.